uiynyny/uiynyny.github.io/README.md

 - Confidentiality:
   - Access to systems or data is limited to authorized parties
 - Integrity:
-  - You get "right data when asking
+  - You get "right" data when asking
 - Availability:
   - The system or data is there when you want it
 - Privacy: